-Put simply, it was a very good year.
-In 2023 Strategic Education, Inc. (SEI) generated \$1.13 billion in revenue, \$125 million in adjusted operating income, \$89 million in adjusted net income, and \$3.72 in adjusted earnings per share.
-During the year we performed well on all of our financial metrics, as our revenue increased 6%, our expenses only increased 3%, and our earnings increased by roughly 47% vs 2022's results.
-We educated over 100,000 students at our three Universities in 2023, an increase of 5%, and served an additional 120,000 students through our Education Technology Services segment, an increase of 50%.
-Additionally, during 2023 our three Universities graduated 28,000 students with bachelor's, masters' or doctoral degrees, an increase of 5%.
-That last statistic is, in my view, the most meaningful accomplishment of the year for SEI shareholders, as the academic successes of our students are the only true generators of sustainable long-term returns on our invested capital.
+In 2024, Strategic Education, Inc. (SEI) generated \$1.22 billion in revenue, \$157 million in adjusted operating income, \$118 million in adjusted net income, and \$4.87 in adjusted earnings per share.
+During the year our revenue increased 8%, our expenses only increased 5%, our operating income increased by 26%, and our earnings per share increased by 31%, all vs. 2023's results.
+We educated over 107,000 students at our three Universities in 2024, and served an additional 150,000 students through our Education Technology Services segment.
+Additionally, during 2024 our three Universities graduated nearly 32,000 students with bachelor's, master's, or doctoral degrees.
+As I have mentioned in previous letters, that last statistic is, in my view, the most meaningful accomplishment of the year for SEI shareholders, as the academic successes of our students are the only true generators of sustainable long-term returns on our invested capital.

-In this letter I will discuss our company's academic, operational, and financial results for 2023, including the specific performance of our three business units: US Higher Education, Australia/New Zealand, and Education Technology Services.
-I will also share our company's objectives for 2024.
-Finally, as is our custom, I have included as an appendix to this letter both an excerpt from Strayer University's 1912 student catalog, as well as an excerpt from my first letter to shareholders written in early 2001.
-These two excerpts have been reprinted in each of our company's annual reports since 2001.
+In this letter I will discuss our academic, operational, and financial results from 2024, including the specific performance of our three business units: US Higher Education, Australia/New Zealand, and Education Technology Services.
+I will also share our company's objectives for 2025.
+Finally, as is our custom, I have included in an appendix to this letter both an excerpt from Strayer University 's 1912 student catalog, as well as an excerpt from my first Letter to Shareholders written in 2001.
+These two excerpts have been printed in each of our company annual reports since 2001.
 While our enterprise is now admittedly much larger than just Strayer University, I believe both excerpts remain helpful in understanding SEI's culture, operating model, and most importantly, our immutable priorities.